0

 Learn more about how to repay your loans from the U.S. Department of Education.

-For more information about local, state and federal loan forgiveness and repayment programs please reach out to the student loan ombudsperson in the Colorado Attorney General's Office.
+For more information about local, state and federal loan forgiveness and repayment programs please visit the Colorado Attorney General's Office webpage.

 Maximizing the Investment Value of your Education

 Every investment we make has a return.
 The return on your investment in education is a direct measure of the value you receive from your educational choices relative to what they might have cost you.
-Maximizing Value for Students and Our State, the Colorado Department of Higher Education's Annual Return on Investment Report offers Colorado students a better understanding of the value of different career paths and skill sets.
-The department also has online tools to help Coloradans maximize the return on investment they receive from the educational loans they take out over time.
+Visit the Colorado Department of Higher Education's webpage for additional resources, including online tools to help Coloradans maximize the return on investment they receive from the educational loans they take out over time.